 If you haven’t yet noticed, we have a deep love of ginger!
-We use it in Mab Tabs, make teas with it, add it to soups, spice cocktails with it, and last but not least, we put loads of it in baked goods.
+We use it in Mab Sticks, make teas with it, add it to soups, spice cocktails with it, and last but not least, we put loads of it in baked goods.
 These cookies are an ode to ginger in all its spicy goodness.
 We use fresh, powdered, and candied ginger for a trifecta of ginger spice, and add BFFs cinnamon and clove to add complexity.
 They are chewy, spicy, and seriously addictive.

 Ginger: With over 700 individual compounds in a piece of ginger, this root is extremely high in antioxidants, an excellent digestive aid, and has been used for centuries to address inflammation.